dqian96/dqian96.github.io/_drafts/a-decade-in-review.md

 * I graduated from University with Distinction
 * I read 13 books - the most I've ever read in a year
 * I visited China for the first time in 5 years and reconnected with my family.
-I saw the beauty of Hanzhou/Suzhou and was blown away by the gradiosity and modernity of Shanghai
+I saw the beauty of Hanzhou/Suzhou and was blown away by the grandiosity and modernity of Shanghai
 * I solo-backpacked Central Europe in 21 days and connected with people from different parts of the world
 * I started playing guitar